The NBA is now streaming on Prime Video with 67 storyline-packed games.

 NBA on Prime announcers

-NBA on Prime broadcast time
+NBA on Prime broadcast team

 • Ian Eagle, play-by-play announcer